 When applied topically, it must be diluted with a carrier oil (coconut, castor, jojoba, etc) before applying it to your skin.
 The essential oil in its original state is usually too strong to be applied directly to the skin.
 Essential oils are also being added to creams and balms.

 The last way to use essential oils is to add them to your tea or on your tongue, but again, it should always be diluted.
 Some are even poisonous when ingested.
-So as a rule of thumb, until you are comfortable with the world of essential oils, do not ingest it.
+So as a rule of thumb, until you are comfortable with the world of essential oils, do not ingest them.

 1. Tea Tree Oil